This post may contain affiliate links.

 Fungus Gnats are a public nuisance.
 The little pests like to buzz around your home with no care in the world.
 They become an even bigger problem when they settle and take up space near your houseplants.
 The little creatures hang around your defenseless plants, quietly disturbing their peace.
 And for many plant enthusiasts like myself, these tiny insects can be a very frustrating problem to tackle.

-The good news is there are several ways to tackle the fungus gnat problem around your beloved plants for good.Ā
+The good news is there are several ways to tackle the fungus gnat problem around your beloved plants for good.

 What are fungus gnats?

-Fungus are very tiny flying insects that resemble a mosquito.
+Fungus gnats are very tiny flying insects that resemble mosquitoes.
 They appear dark in color and delicate looking.
 Fungus gnats infest plant soil, potting mix, other container media, and sources of organic decomposition.
-Their larvae primarily feed on fungi and organic matter in soil but also chew roots and can be a problem in greenhouses, nurseries, potted plants, and interior plantscapes.[1]Ā
+Their larvae primarily feed on fungi and organic matter in the soil, but also chew on roots, posing a problem in greenhouses, nurseries, potted plants, and interior plantscapes.

 Because Fungus gnats are attracted to moist, damp soil and organic matter found in soil, they tend to gravitate towards houseplants.
 You often notice them buzzing around the soil or flying near the plant.